AnthonyFermin/Chip-Chop/projectproposal.md

  - Profiles with user/chef information, location, photos and a live update of dishes currently available at the time (including any allergens)
  - Review system for all sellers (Similar to yelp's star ratings that would allow users to rate the chef in general)
  - Utilizing geolocation to locate local chefs and populate onto map (FOR FRESH FOOD!) also allow entry for zip code when searching as a backup for geolocation fail
- -DELIVERY: chefs can decide whether they want to deliver and/or allow pick-upusers can filter through one, other, no preference
+ -DELIVERY: chefs can decide whether they want to deliver and/or allow pick-up users can filter through one, other, no preference